Defined term

 Machine Relations Index

-(MRI)The Machine Relations Index (MRI) is a public source-behavior dataset tracking which root domains answer engines cite when responding to B2B buyer-intent questions.
-It classifies every observed source by function, measures engine coverage and vertical spread, and publishes the full cited-domain set with query evidence.
+(MRI)The Machine Relations Index (MRI) is a public source-behavior dataset that tracks which root domains AI answer engines cite when responding to B2B buyer-intent questions.
+It classifies every observed source by deterministic source-role rules and reports source-segment citation rates and answer-engine breadth, publishing rates and rankings behind a public boundary that excludes query identifiers.
+The MRI was coined by Jaxon Parrott and is maintained as a public research standard at machinerelations.ai.

 Explore the MRI →What the Machine Relations Index tracks

-The MRI monitors how answer engines — ChatGPT, Perplexity, Gemini, Claude, and Google AI Mode — select sources when they respond to commercial research questions.
-It captures every root domain cited across a monitored B2B buyer-query set and classifies each domain by its source function using deterministic rules.
+The MRI monitors how answer engines — ChatGPT, Perplexity, Gemini, Claude, Google AI Mode, and Google AI Overviews — select sources when they respond to commercial research questions.
+It captures every root domain cited across a monitored set of B2B buyer-intent queries and classifies each domain by its source function using deterministic rules.

 The index is not a ranking of brands or a quality score.
 It is a behavioral map of the source layer that machines use when constructing answers to buyer-intent queries.
 A domain appears in the MRI because at least one engine cited it in at least one observed query.